openedx/open-edx-proposals/oeps/oep-0021-proc-deprecation.rst

 Once the determination has been made to deprecate, the originator should do the folowing for communications:

-1. Email the `edx-code list <https://groups.google.com/forum/#!forum/edx-code>`_
+1. Email the `edx-code list. <https://groups.google.com/forum/#!forum/edx-code>`_
+In the event that the edx-code list has been deprecated, its designated replacement channel should be utilized instead.

-2. Make an announcement in the #general channel in the Open edX Slack team.
+2. Make an announcement in the **#architecture** channel in the Open edX Slack team.
+The announcement should be shared to **#general** as well.

 3. If originating within edX, an additional message should be sent to the engineering all email list.

 A message template with suggested topics to cover is below.

-Note: This template is oriented towards an email announcement to the edx-code mailing list but relevant portions can be repurposed for other channels such as the Open edX Slack team, internal edX mailing list and others.
+*Note: This template is oriented towards an email announcement to the edx-code mailing list but relevant portions can be repurposed for other channels such as the Open edX Slack team, internal edX mailing list and others.*

    From: Deprecation originator

-   To: edx-code@googlegroups
+   To: edx-code@googlegroups.com

    Subject: Deprecation Announcement: [*Technology Name*]